taitulism/Draftulism-/README.md

 How To Use?
 -----------
 1. Go to [Twitter](https://twitter.com)
-2. Go to your profile by clicking "Me" (top menu).
-3. Click on your new "Dratulism" bookmark.
+2. Click on your new "Dratulism" bookmark.
 You will see a floating element in the top right corner with the title "Draftulism".
-4. Now compose a new tweet using Twitter's blue button on the top right corner (top menu).
+3. Now compose a new tweet using Twitter's blue button on the top right corner (top menu).
 You will notice a new button "Save Draft".
-5. Type in your tweet and click "Save Draft".
+4. Type in your tweet and click "Save Draft".
 Your new draft will then shown in the floating element and saved in your browser's local storage.

 To publish a draft just click it (on the floating element)